-Yar, quite literally a pirate drink, the Mojito is a refreshing summer cocktail with the flavors of the Caribbean.
-Mint, lime juice, sugar cane, and rum, originally a cure for an upset stomach aboard pirate ships, the only thing missing from the original Mojito is the magical mineral waters of Topo Chico.
+Yar, this literally a pirate drink!
+The Mojito is a refreshing summer cocktail with the flavors of the Caribbean.
+Mint, lime juice, sugar cane, and rum, originally a cure for an upset stomach aboard pirate ships.
+The only thing missing from the original Mojito is the magical mineral waters of Topo Chico.

 The History of the Mojito